-The more classical approach of obtaining a single map of teleconnections for a 15-model 160 161 ensemble is to calculate the teleconnections for each model individually and average the 15 patterns together afterward, discussed previously as the "MMEM."
-While this is more widely 162 used, obtaining a test of statistical significance becomes complicated, as one cannot easily 163 take an average of significance tests across 15 models.
-Thus in Figs. 1 and 2, the variant 164 shown is the first one, though note that the MMEM (not shown) and CMME patterns are nearly 165 identical, with a global spatial correlation coefficient greater than ρ =0.999.
-The high 166 correlation between these two methods is to be expected if the variance in each model is 167 similar and stably estimated.
-In the remainder of this paper, we will focus on the ensemble 168 patterns seen in both Figs. 1b and 1d, and we will refer to them using "MMEM" and "CMME" 169 170 interchangeably.
+The more classical approach of obtaining a single map of teleconnections for a 15-model ensemble is to calculate the teleconnections for each model individually and average the 15 patterns together afterward, discussed previously as the MMEM.
+While this is more widely used, obtaining a test of statistical significance becomes complicated, as one cannot easily take an average of significance tests across 15 models.
+Thus in Figs. 1 and 2, the variant shown is the first one, although it should be noted that the MMEM (not shown) and CMME patterns are nearly identical, with a global spatial correlation coefficient greater than $\rho = 0.999$.
+The high correlation between these two methods is to be expected if the variance in each model is similar and stably estimated.
+In the remainder of this paper, we will focus on the ensemble patterns seen in both Figs. 1b and 1d, and we will refer to them using MMEM and CMME interchangeably.

-In Fig. 1, we show CMME linear regression DJF teleconnection patterns (1b and 1d) alongside observations (1a and 1c).
+In Fig. 1, we show CMME linear regression DJF teleconnection patterns (Figs. 1b,d) alongside observations (Figs. 1a,c).
 The ensemble pattern in Fig. 1b reproduces a number of observed features.
-A broad region of reduced precipitation over equatorial South America, stretching out through the Atlantic Intertropical Convergence Zone (ITCZ), is gualitatively simulated, 174 although the region of the most intense anomalies is slightly displaced spatially from the 175 observations.
-The region of increased precipitation starting off the coast of California and 176 extending through Mexico, the Gulf States, and beyond Florida into the Atlantic storm track is 177 178 also gualitatively reflected in the CMME regression.
-In the western Pacific, and surrounding the main ENSO region to the north and south, there is a broad "horseshoe" pattern of reduced 179 180 precipitation, which the CMME captures reasonably well in terms of the low amplitude parts, although the location of the most intense anomalies is off.
-181
+A broad region of reduced precipitation over equatorial South America, stretching out through the Atlantic intertropical convergence zone (ITCZ), is qualitatively simulated, although the region of the most intense anomalies is slightly displaced spatially from the observations.
+The region of increased precipitation starting off the coast of California and extending through Mexico, the Gulf States, and beyond Florida into the Atlantic storm track is also qualitatively reflected in the CMME regression.
+In the western Pacific, and surrounding the main ENSO region to the north and south, there is a broad "horseshoe" pattern of reduced precipitation, which the CMME captures reasonably well in terms of the low-amplitude parts, although the location of the most intense anomalies is off.

-Figs. 1c and 1d show the same data as 1a and 1b, but with a two-tailed t-test test applied to 182 the regression at each gridpoint.
-One can see in Fig. 1d that the CMME regression passes a 95% 183 confidence level criterion over fairly broad areas in each major teleconnection region, thanks 184 to the large amount of information available in the 15-model ensemble.
-Each of the areas 185 discussed above passes this significance test, as do some smaller regions, such as southeastern 186 Africa.
-Fig. 1c displays observed teleconnections masked to show only grid points that pass 187 the 90% and 95% confidence levels, indicating a relatively limited area over which the 188 gridpoint-based regressions meet these confidence criteria.
-Specifically, linear regressions in 189 Fig. 1 produce statistically significant teleconnections at 36.8% of gridpoints across the globe 190 in the CMME.
-The average of the individual 15 models is 17.6% of gridpoints, while that of the 191 observations is 16.1%.
-Thus the local significance tests for individual models, not shown, are 192 qualitatively similar to the spatial extent of the observations in Fig. 1c.
-193 the confidence level restriction from 95% to 90% for observed teleconnections, we only see a small increase in the spatial extent of regions that pass the significance test.
-In comparing Figs. 1c and 1d, one can see that the CMME is significant at 95% confidence over a broader area than the observations.
+Figures 1c and 1d show the same data as Figs. 1a and 1b, but with a two-tailed t test applied to the regression at each grid point.
+One can see in Fig. 1d that the CMME regression passes a 95% confidence level criterion over fairly broad areas in each major teleconnection region, thanks to the large amount of information available in the 15-model ensemble.
+Each of the areas discussed above passes this significance test, as do some smaller regions, such as southeastern Africa.
+Figure 1c displays observed teleconnections masked to show only grid points that pass the 90% and 95% confidence levels, indicating a relatively limited area over which the grid point-based regressions meet these confidence criteria.
+Specifically, linear regressions in Fig. 1 produce statistically significant teleconnections at 36.8% of grid points across the globe in the CMME.
+The average of the individual 15 models is 17.6% of grid points, while that of the observations is 16.1%.
+Thus the local significance tests for individual models, not shown, are qualitatively similar to the spatial extent of the observations in Fig. 1c.